Apple Watch saved my life: 5 people share their stories

 "You don't understand how many weight limitations you have around you … I couldn't even ride a rollercoaster," he says.
 "Now I feel like I can do anything."

 And I had my own minor health scare detected by the Apple Watch.
-In Oct.
-2018 while I was testing the ECG feature in the Series 4 alongside an EKG at the University of San Francisco Medical Center, both devices saw that I had an early heart beat.
+In October 2018, while I was testing the ECG feature in the Series 4 alongside a medical EKG at the University of San Francisco Medical Center, both devices saw that I had an early heart beat.
 While it is ultimately harmless, Dr. Gregory Marcus at UCSF Medical Center let me know that it's something I should watch out for going forward.

 If you or anyone you know have been impacted by the Apple Watch, please share your story with us in the comments section below.